gmgyan/Data_Science_Capstone_Project/README.md

-# Coursera: Data Science Capstone Project
+# Predicting NEXT word using NLP:

 The <b><i>Coursera Data Science Specialization Capstone project</b></i> from <b>Johns Hopkins University (JHU)</b> allows students to create a usable public data product that can show their skills to potential employers.
 Projects are drawn from real-world problems and are conducted with industry, government, and academic partners.
 For this iteration of the class, JHU is partnering with SwiftKey (http://swiftkey.com/en/) to apply data science in the area of **Natural Language Processing[NLT]**.